 - If a board fails to manage leave, a leave liability could occur where weeks or years of leave accumulate.
 If an employee resigns with a large leave balance, the school could take a financial hit, leaving students disadvantaged.

 What does our board have to do?

 - State its expectations for management of employee leave.
-This policy statement can be included in the board’s personnel policy.
+This policy statement can be included in the board’s personnel policy in the Policy Framework.

 - Ensure the principal has implemented good procedures and records for managing leave.

 - Include leave liabilities in the board’s annual report.

 - Check that appropriate delegations have been made regarding leave.
 The principal should be delegated the authority to manage employees’ leave, but the board may retain approval in certain circumstances.
 (E.g. The board will retain approval over employee discretionary leave).
 These delegations and exceptions should be included in the board’s personnel policy.

 - Monitor the staff leave balances through the principal’s reports to the board, the School Usage and Expenditure (SUE), banking staffing and leave management reports.

 - Manage and monitor the principal’s leave according to policy and procedures.